Aden Ridgeway: Post-political career

 Ridgeway received the NAIDOC Person of the Year award in 2005 and was made chair of the National NAIDOC Committee, a role that he occupied until 2008.

 In May 2006, Ridgeway was selected as the new host of ABC Television's Message Stick program.
 He was the inaugural chairman of Indigenous Tourism Australia.

 In 2007, Ridgeway partnered with Tim Powell of Cox Inall Communications to establish Cox Inall Ridgeway, a social change agency that seeks to disrupt disadvantage in Indigenous communities.
 The agency is based on the lands of the Eora Nation (Walsh Bay, New South Wales), and Ridgeway is currently a partner in the business.

 Ridgeway was Chairman of Bangarra Dance Theatre from 1998 to 2010.

-Ridgeway was an Ambassador of the Australian Indigenous Education Foundation in 2013.

 In February 2013, Ridgeway was announced as a spokesperson for the Recognise campaign, a movement to recognise Aboriginal and Torres Strait Islander peoples in the Australian Constitution.
 In May 2013, he was one of a number of Aboriginal leaders to start the "Journey to Recognition", a relay across Australia to raise awareness of the issue.

 On 4 March 2020, it was announced that Ridgeway would be a member of the Local and Regional Co-Design Group for the Indigenous voice to government, set up in late 2019.